Sewage Backup: What to Do First, Why It Happens, and How to Prevent a Repeat

 Will you recommend a backwater valve?

 If your layout and risk profile suggest backflow from the municipal sewer is a concern, a backwater valve can be a smart layer of protection.
 We’ll explain how it works, where it goes, what maintenance it needs, and how it fits into a broader plan (like sump and drainage improvements).
-The goal is to reduce risk in a practical way—not to sell you something you don’t need.
+The point is to reduce risk in a practical way, not push equipment that does not fit the property.

 Do you serve Toronto & the GTA?